 There’s a reason I read mostly contemporary, or at least 20th century, fiction.
 I have trouble taking the older stuff seriously.

 Nevertheless, I read the Abbé Prevost’s “Manon Lescaut” – the last of seven volumes of Mémoires et aventures d’un homme de qualité and the only thing by Prevost anyone ever bothered to read – in preparation for a Coursera class beginning in June, The Fiction of Relationship taught by Prof. Arnold Weinstein of Brown University.
 That’s a great title for a course, to begin with, since it can be read a couple of different ways: is it a psychology course, indicating the notion of “relationship” a fiction?
 Or a fiction course about relationships in fiction?
 It is, in fact, a fiction course.
-Or at least that’s how it’s billed.
+Or at least that’s how it’s billed. (addendum: it seems the course is no longer on Coursera’s schedule; if you search Youtube for Arnold Weinstein, you’ll find some of his lectures)

 “Manon Lescaut” (which, in addition to being painfully long and overcomplicated, has a painfully long and overcomplicated title to match, “L’Histoire du chevalier des Grieux et de Manon Lescaut”) was published in 1731; it’s been used for two major operas.
 And it’s quite a slog, through paragraphs like: